vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 When used wrong, atomic variables will error in very subtle ways depending on the hardware of the CPU.
 Debugging this sort of errors can be hard to do.

+A great presentation about using atomics to implement synchronized data structures, and how hard it really is, is this talk from Cppcon.
+[11](https://www.youtube.com/watch?v=c1gO9aB9nbs).
+For a more in-depth explanation about how exactly std atomic works, this other talk explains it well.
+[12](https://www.youtube.com/watch?v=ZQFzMfHIxng)

 To actually synchronize data structures or multithreaded access to something its better to use mutexes.

 ## Mutex

 A mutex is a higher level primitive that is used to control the execution flow on threads.
 You can use them to make sure that a given operation is only being executed by one thread at a time.
+API details can be found here [13](https://en.cppreference.com/w/cpp/thread/mutex)

 Mutexes are implemented using atomics, but if they block a thread for a long time, they can ask the OS to put that thread on the background and let a different thread execute.
 This can be expensive, so mutexes are best used on operations that you know wont block too much.